Four Seasons: Variations in American Vitalist Film Comedy

 It should be made clear from the start that we are trying to define an unrecognized sub-genre of comedy, vitalist comedy.

 Similarly, there have been extremely vital characters in comedy, some of whom have become household names for centuries.
-Such is the case for Sir John Falstaff in Shakespeare’s Henry IV, for Dogberry in Much Ado about Nothing and for Touchstone in As You Like It Recently, we would suggest two Audrey Hepburn roles, Sabrina in Sabrina and Holly Golightly in Breakfast at Tiffany’s as not only establishing a major Hollywood career and reputation but also etching in American cinematic memory two of the most vitally alive characters in 20th century drama.
+Such is the case for Sir John Falstaff in Shakespeare’s Henry IV, for Dogberry in Much Ado about Nothing, and for Touchstone in As You Like It.
+As recent examples, we would suggest two Audrey Hepburn roles, Sabrina in Sabrina and Holly Golightly in Breakfast at Tiffany’s, as not only establishing a major Hollywood career and reputation but also etching in American cinematic memory two of the most vitally alive characters in 20th century drama.
 Infant television comedy specialized in vivacious characters from Lucille Ball to Jackie Gleason.
-But particularly-alive characters either in main or supporting roles do not define vitalist comedy either.
+But particularly-alive characters either in main or in supporting roles do not define vitalist comedy either.

 Neither are particularly-alive performers.
-In more recent decades, it is easy to think of Robin Williams, John Belushi, and John Candy as ably carrying on a vitalist tradition in the performing arts in one successful comedy after another, typically dependent on their extreme, personally vital talents.
+It is easy to think of Robin Williams, John Belushi, and John Candy in more recent decades as ably carrying on a vitalist tradition in the performing arts in one successful comedy after another, typically dependent on their extreme, personally vital talents.
 Honoring them as proponents of the vitalist tradition is mandatory, but their personal acting vitalism is not inherently associated with screenplays that define the vitalist comedy we are pursuing here.

-The vitalist comedy we are defining, instead, focuses on screenplays like the Sound of Music, My Fair Lady, and The King and I. These are all musicals, and musical theatre, as we will see, has certain advantages in creating vitalist comedy.
+The vitalist comedy we are defining, instead, focuses on screenplays like the Sound of Music, My Fair Lady, and Fiddler on the Roof.
+These are all musicals, and musical theatre, as we will see, has certain advantages in creating vitalist comedy.
 But what makes these three musicals vitalist also made Pygmalion vitalist before My Fair Lady was built upon it.
 It makes Steel Magnolias vitalist, Forrest Gump vitalist, On Golden Pond vitalist.
 Ultimately, what makes such disparate plays vitalist—plays that range in subject matter from the king of Siam to a mentally challenged army private—is not their subject matter nor the vitality of major or supporting figures, nor the presence of musical elements.

 Ultimately what makes vitalist comedy vital is that it has a new kind of power over us, a dynamic seldom felt in literature before the 20th century.

 At a formal level, all these plays make use of humor components which are seldom appreciated even in discussions of the humorous.
-We will be explicating and elaborating on these humor components and their accompanying dynamis in nine essay-length examples from modern American film theatre.
+We will be explicating and elaborating on these humor components and their accompanying dynamis in eight essay-length examples from modern American film theatre.
 We will also be considering key aspects of My Fair Lady, which though an American production, is clearly a close imitation of a British model by George Bernard Shaw, who deserves very special mention in the development of this new genre.
 There is some reason to think that French playwrights including Jean Anouilh and Jean Giraudoux have had seminal influences.
-The great successes in the genre have however been primarily American, so we will define it through American examples, leaving the question of seminal influence to other studies.
+Since the great successes in the genre, however, have been primarily American, we will define the genre through American examples, leaving the question of seminal influence to other studies.

 In imitation of the best of deconstructive criticism, it is perhaps well here to tell a story, create a myth, that at least starts to suggest what this dynamic or dynamis is like that creates a new comedic sub-genre: